digiteinfotech/KaironViz/README.md

+# Kairon Visualization

+### version 0.0.2

-# Different plots for data visualization in notebook and html export
+Different plots for data visualization in notebook and html export.

 Look at `example.ipynb` notebook for basic demo uses.